-- Reaffirm our ambition that everyone in Greater Manchester, whatever their age, location or situation, can benefit from the opportunities digital brings.
-Digitober will shine a spotlight on our digital inclusion ambitions, including Mayor of Greater Manchester, Andy Burnham, vision for Greater Manchester to become one of the first city-regions in the world to equip all under-25s, over-75s and disabled people with the skills, connectivity and technology to get online.
+- Share progress of our digital inclusion ambitions, including Mayor of Greater Manchester, Andy Burnham, vision for Greater Manchester to become one of the first city-regions in the world to equip all under-25s, over-75s and disabled people with the skills

-- Take a look at our plans to ensure Greater Manchester has the digital infrastructure it needs to be a world class digital city region, including extending network reach by connecting over 1500 public sector sites and assets with full fibre across Greater Manchester
+- Take a look at the work underway to ensure Greater Manchester has the digital infrastructure it needs to be a world class digital city region, including the completion of Local Full Fibre Network programme (LFFN) Programme and what’s next for the region

-Once again, we'll also be supporting Get Online Week - a digital inclusion campaign organised by Good Things Foundation.
+- Once again, support Get Online Week (external website) - a national digital inclusion campaign from Good Things Foundation.